 APPLY NOW!

-This Maymester class will begin on May 6 (leaving USA evening of May 5) in Paris where we will spend 10 days learning about the past and present of the French film industry.
+This Maymester class will begin on May 3 (leaving USA evening of May 2) in Paris where we will spend 8 days learning about the past and present of the French film industry.
 Students will experience an accelerated course in French film history, from its origins, through the Golden Age on our way to the New Wave, and finishing in the present.
 We will visit the Cinemathèque, a comprehensive archive of French film with a museum that traces the history of French film production.
 We’ll also visit a studio, and trace the path of famous locations in the world’s most filmable city, among other media-related activities.
+You’ll have plenty of free time to explore the delights of Paris, as well!

 Having been thoroughly steeped in French film history and economics, we’ll head for Cannes where the film festival will be taking place.
-We’ll take side trips to Monaco and Eze, as well as other Mediterranean sites with connections to European film.
+We’ll take side trips, options include Nice, Monaco and Eze, as well as other Mediterranean sites with connections to European film.
+Students are free to travel home or elsewhere on May 25.

-After 10 days in Cannes, we’ll return to Paris where students will finish the course with culminating group projects where students will make their own media, create a plan for marketing it, and present it to the group.
-The class will end on May 31, and students are free to return home or continue their travels in Europe.
+Students will finish the course with culminating group projects where students will make their own film and present it to the group.
+The class will end on May 30.

 This class is taught entirely in English and fulfills the AXLE INT requirement.
 It also counts toward the major and minor in French.

-Fees for May 2024: Approx. $ (includes cost of program, program fee, and 3 credits tuition).
+Fees for May 2026: to be determined (includes cost of program, program fee, and 3 credits tuition).